yehia67/documentation/node-software/0.1/iri/how-to-guides/install-a-pow-proxy.md

         If you want to the connection between the client and the PoW proxy server to be secure, remove the hash symbol (#) before the `tls` directive and change the paths to point to your SSL certificates.
         :::

-7. To execute this file on Linux or macOS, do `./shimmer`.
-To execute this file on Windows, double click it, or do `.\shimmer` in the command prompt.
+7. To execute this file on Linux or macOS, do `./caddy`.
+To execute this file on Windows, double click it, or do `.\caddy` in the command prompt.

         When the PoW proxy server starts, you should see something like the following: